DeepakSingh260/QualcommVisionX/README.md

 - [ ] Write comprehensive documentation for system architecture and usage
 - [ ] Prepare performance reports and analysis
 - [ ] Create user manuals for different stakeholders

-## Contributing

-We welcome contributions to the VigiCar project!
-Please read our [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to submit issues, feature requests, and pull requests.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-## Contact

-For any queries regarding the VigiCar project, please contact:

 [Your Name/Team Name]
 [Contact Email]